coq/coq/doc/sphinx/addendum/extended-pattern-matching.rst

    incorrect (because constructors are not applied to the correct number of the arguments, because they are not linear or they are wrongly typed).

-.. exn:: Non exhaustive pattern-matching.
+.. exn:: Non exhaustive pattern matching.

    The pattern matching is not exhaustive.